Arcona The Solution Review

 Review

-Lightly moisturizing: Arcona The Solution has a moisturizing rating of 3.5 out of 10.
+According to CreamScan analysis, Arcona The Solution is lightly moisturizing, with a moisturizing rating of 3.5 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a high humectancy of 7.0 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%).